-If the tunnels were constructed with two traffic lanes, this would reduce the tunnel width and the total footprint required for construction and operation.
+If the tunnels were constructed with two traffic lanes, this would reduce the tunnel width and the total area required for construction and operation.
 Tunnels with two lanes would be less expensive to construct, compared with wider tunnels.

-However, two lanes in each direction would not be considered adequate to carry the traffic volumes expected by the project, as discussed below.
+However, two lanes in each direction would not be considered adequate to carry the traffic volumes expected for North East Link, as discussed below.